News

 The discovery opens a wealth of future research in the very active field of topological study of light.
 It also represents the early steps for a powerful way of transmitting information in domains where light is needed to send encoded information, including telecommunications.

-Practical applications and scalability of the team’s design are likely to take years of engineering.
-The Quantum Dynamics group at Aalto, however, have their hands full with research into superconductivity and improving organic LEDs.
+While practical applications and scalability for this discovery are likely to take years of engineering, the Quantum Dynamics group at Aalto has plenty on their plate, including research into superconductivity and improving organic LEDs.

 The group used the OtaNano research infrastructure for nano-, micro- and quantum technologies in their pioneering study.